Observer-based boundary control of distributed port-Hamiltonian systems

 with matrices $K\in \Real ^{n \times n_c}$, $L\in \Real ^{n_c \times n}$ to be designed and $(A,B,C)$ defined in (\ref{Sys:DiscretizedPlant}).
 Note that, $n_c$ is the size of the observer given by the chosen discretization scheme and $n$ is the number of boundary variables.

 Several issues can arise when using an early-lumping approach to design the control, the most critical one being the loss of stability when the controller is applied on the infinite-dimensional system.
-It is known as the spillover effect \citep{bontsema1988note}.
+It is known as the spillover effect \citep{Bontsema1988JournalAnote}.
 Consider the following illustrative example.

-\begin{example} Consider the wave equation with unitary parameters and Neumann boundary control, The system can be written in the form (\ref{Sys:Plant}) with This model is discretized by using finite differences on staggered grids in order to preserve the structure of the system.
-Consider $n_c =59$ elements for the discretization. $G_0=0$ implies $R=0$ thus all the eigenvalues of $A$ are on the imaginary axis as shown in Fig. \ref{Fig:ClosedLoopEigenvalues2} (a). $(A,B)$ is controllable and $(A,C)$ observable, hence $K$ and $L$ can be designed such that $A_K=A-BK$ and $A_L=A-LC$ are Hurwitz.
-Using for instance the LQR method the closed-loop eigenvalues can be assigned as in Fig.\ref{Fig:ClosedLoopEigenvalues2} (a).
-The question that naturally arises is if the same control law, i.e., the same choice of matrices $K$ and $L$, preserves the stability when applied on the infinite-dimensional system.
-The answer in general is no. In this particular case for instance, when increasing the order of the discretized model to $n_c=67$, the closed-loop system turns unstable as shown in Fig. \ref{Fig:ClosedLoopEigenvalues2} (b).
+\begin{example} Consider the {1D} wave equation with unitary parameters and Neumann boundary control.
+The system can be written (see \cite{Jacob2012BookLinear} for more details) in the form (\ref{Sys:Plant}) with This model is discretized by using finite differences on staggered grids in order to preserve the structure of the system.
+Consider $n_c =59$ elements for the discretization. $G_0=0$ implies $R=0$ thus all the eigenvalues of $A$ are on the imaginary axis as shown in Figure \ref{Fig:ClosedLoopEigenvalues2} (a). $(A,B)$ is controllable and $(A,C)$ observable, hence $K$ and $L$ can be designed such that $A_K=A-BK$ and $A_L=A-LC$ are Hurwitz.
+Using for instance the {Linear Quadratic Regulator (LQR)} method the closed-loop eigenvalues can be assigned as in {Figure \ref{Fig:ClosedLoopEigenvalues2} (a)}.

+The question that naturally arises is if the same control law, i.e. the same choice of matrices $K$ and $L$, preserves the stability when applied on the infinite-dimensional system.
+The answer in general is no. In this particular case for instance, when increasing the order of the discretized model to $n_c=67$, the closed-loop system turns unstable as shown in Figure \ref{Fig:ClosedLoopEigenvalues2} (b).

-\end{example} In what follows we start from the achievable closed-loop performances on the finite dimensional system {\it i.e.} an appropriate choice of $K$, and design the observer gain such that the Luenberger observer (\ref{Eq:LuenbergerObserver}) is a strictly positive real PHS.
-Then we show that since (\ref{Eq:ControlLaw}) corresponds to a power preserving interconnection between the infinite system and the dynamic boundary controller the closed-loop system is asymptotically stable.
+\end{example} In what follows we start from the achievable closed-loop performances on the finite-dimensional system {\it i.e.} an appropriate choice of $K$, and design the observer gain such that the Luenberger observer (\ref{Eq:LuenbergerObserver}) is a strictly positive real PHS.
+Then we show that since (\ref{Eq:ControlLaw}) corresponds to a power preserving interconnection between the infinite-dimensional system and the dynamic boundary controller, the closed-loop system is asymptotically stable.